I Tested 100,000 People's DNA. This Diet Will Kill You - Gary Brecka

 What this episode covers

-• Human biologist Gary Brecka argues that anxiety, ADHD, and other common chronic complaints are often expressions of nutrient deficiencies and methylation defects rather than discrete diseases.
+• Human biologist Gary Brecka argues that anxiety, ADHD, and other common chronic complaints may sometimes reflect nutrient deficiencies and methylation differences rather than discrete diseases.

-• He pushes a baseline glycemic and nutrient panel, a one-time methylation test, and a daily morning routine of sunlight, grounding, breathwork, and cold exposure as the foundation.
+• He emphasizes a baseline glycemic and nutrient panel, a one-time methylation test, and a daily morning routine of sunlight, grounding, breathwork, and cold exposure as the foundation.

 Why it matters